Vulkro vs Semgrep

 Two things separate Vulkro from Semgrep CE, and they are the two things this page leads with:

 - It beats Semgrep CE on a published, reproducible benchmark.
-On our published corpus Vulkro found 2.9x more catalogued bugs than Semgrep CE (44 vs 15) at higher precision (0.81 vs 0.62), in the same total scan time.
+On our published corpus Vulkro found 2.9x more catalogued bugs than Semgrep CE (44 vs 15) at higher precision (0.81 vs 0.62), in less total scan time (34.4s vs 38.6s).
 The harness, the corpus, and the scoring code are all public, so you can re-run it yourself.

 Semgrep is the most widely deployed static analysis tool in its space.
 It's well-engineered, has thousands of community rules, and runs in pre-commit hooks across half the ecosystem.
 The honest framing is that the two tools target different points in the build / privacy / accuracy trade-space.
 This page makes the distinction concrete.